 - 3.8 In terms of recycling rates the Regional Plan assumed a rate of 42% throughout the plan period.
 Of the two most recent publications on C&I waste only the Defra study split the arisings into waste management methods.
 So for the East Midlands in 2009, 48.73% was recycled, reused and composted, and 10% was treated in various manners with the remainder being disposed to landfill.
 Without any data to the contrary Leicestershire is considered to reflect the region and, therefore, almost 49% of C&I waste was recycled; 48.73% of the arisings of 815,019 tonnes is 397,159 tonnes.
-Table B of Appendix 1 presents an operational C&I recycling capacity in Leicestershire of 393,544.052 tonnes (897+390,634.072+2,012.98), the similarity in the figures gives confidence that the arisings figure for C&I waste is a good starting point for estimating future arisings. - 3.9 The target for the recycling of LACW is 58% of the total waste arisings; this meets the Waste Directive (EC, 2008) requirement for Member States to recycle 50% of the paper, metal, plastic and glass from households and similar waste streams by 2020.
+In the November 2014 Waste Needs Assessment the calculated recycling capacity was 393,544.052 tonnes, very similar to that calculated from the national C&I studies.
+The current operational Leicestershire 411,189.878 capacity in of (897+408,279.898+2,012.98) is presented in Table C of Appendix 1. estimated need for C&I recycling for 2015/16 is 402,232 tonnes; the similarity in the figures gives confidence that the arisings figure produced for C&I waste is a good starting point for estimating future arisings. - 3.9 The target for the recycling of LACW is 58% of the total waste arisings; this meets the Waste Directive (EC, 2008) requirement for Member States to recycle 50% of the paper, metal, plastic and glass from households and similar waste streams by 2020.
 Given the progress already made in the recycling of C&I waste it would seem appropriate to apply a recycling target of 50% as a minimum to the C&I waste stream with a higher target of 58% to that part akin to LACW.
-Defra estimate that of the 47.97Mt (million tonnes) of C&I waste generated in England in 2009 24.7Mt was of a similar nature and composition to household waste (Forecasting 2020 waste arisings and treatment capacity, Defra, February

-2013 (Defra, 2013a)).
-Thus, 52% of the waste stream is directly akin to Local Authority Collected Waste to which the 58% target can be applied; assuming that the proportion of C&I waste which is similar to LACW is constant across the Country and that is stays constant the County Council.
+Defra estimate that of the 47.97Mt (million tonnes) of C&I waste generated in England in 2009 24.7Mt was of a similar nature and composition to household waste (Forecasting 2020 waste arisings and treatment capacity, Defra, February 2013 (Defra, 2013a)).
+Thus, 52% of the waste stream is directly akin to Local Authority Collected Waste to which the 58% target can be applied; assuming that the proportion of C&I waste which is similar to LACW is constant across the Country and that it stays constant for the life of the Plan then the County Council will use this figure.
 To the other, slightly smaller fraction of C&I waste the recycling target of 50% will apply.
 The intent is to achieve the elevated 58% target by 2030/31 with an interim target of 54% by 2025/26.
-Table 14 shows the quantity of C&I waste that will need to be recycled at key years to achieve this by 2030/31.
+Table 14 shows the quantity of C&I waste that will need to be recycled at key years to achieve these targets by 2030/31.